Waterfront Home Buying Guide: 4 Questions to Ask First

 Those planning to use the water fronting their property will want to investigate the quality of the water, even if they don't plan on getting into it or using it for recreation.
-Declining or poor water quality in lakes or rivers impacts the property value, affects the ecological surroundings, and can have drastic societal consequences.
+Declining or poor water quality or water pollution in lakes or rivers impacts the property value, affects the ecological surroundings, and can have drastic societal consequences.

 One of the most essential services freshwater resources provide is drinking and bathing water for municipalities around the globe.
 These water sources also provide essential services such as power generation sites for recreational activity, and they are a must for important fisheries.
 Degraded water may not be able to support or sustain these needs adequately, and water quality can be affected by numerous issues, including:

 For example, if lake waters are polluted, the water quality can be depleted to the point of being unsafe to drink and harm certain organisms in the water.
 Such occurrences can change the perceived value of the body of water, reducing nearby land values and impacting the recreational value.

 Can a Dock or Boathouse Be Built on the Property?

 Waterfront properties in Windsor, Ontario, are subject to strict regulations, bylines and codes from local, state and federal agencies concerning shoreline development.
 Should the property owner desire a new dock, an expanded dock, a bulkhead or a boathouse, the process can be somewhat time-consuming and challenging.

 Policies are dictated by the Ministry of Natural Resources and Forestry (MNRF), and this agency has recently updated regulations regarding docks and boathouses.
 Changes state that authorization is required to construct a dock or single-storey boathouse in Windsor that will occupy more than 15 square metres of shoreland.